lse-ds105/ds105a-project-chadgpt/docs/index.md

 -   This exposes an imperfection in our approach-- ingredients and cooking procedure have a huge impact on how well a post is received, despite the Reddit and BBC Good Food recipe titles being highly similar.

 ### 📖Overall Conclusion
+We observe that our initial hypothesis regarding the correlation between the healthiness of a recipe and its popularity was incorrect.
+On hindsight, our hypothesis was perhaps restricted in its perspective, as there are after all many other variables that affect the popularity of a post, such as the aesthetics or story behind the post, or even the algorithm behind the post.

 ### 📖Challenges